vibewell25/vibewell/docs/docs/guides/faq.md

 Yes, if a provider has multiple staff members, you can request a specific person during the booking process, subject to their availability.

 ### How do I message a provider?
 On the provider's profile, click "Contact Provider" to send a message.
-All communication happens within the Vibewell platform for your security.
+All communication happens within the VibeWell platform for your security.

 ### What if I have special requirements?
 During the booking process, there's a field for special requirements or notes.
 Make sure to include any important information there.

 ### Are providers' prices fixed?
-Prices shown on Vibewell are set by the providers and should be accurate.
+Prices shown on VibeWell are set by the providers and should be accurate.
 However, additional services requested during your appointment may incur extra charges.

 ### Can I see a provider's portfolio before booking?
 Yes, provider profiles include a portfolio section where they showcase their work.
 You can browse these to assess their style and expertise.